-We find that providing an insight is associated with longerlasting engagement and conversations: as seen from Figure 2 our model with the complete set of covariates shows that posts with insights are associated with, on average, 131% longer duration of replies, 274% longer duration of retweets, and 313% longer duration of quotes.
+We find that providing an insight is associated with longer-lasting engagement and conversations: as seen from Figure 2 our model with the complete set of covariates shows that posts with insights are associated with, on average, 131% longer duration of replies, 274% longer duration of retweets, and 313% longer duration of quotes.

-The results of our duration regressions in Figure 3 also indicate that there isn't a similar effect of reasoning errors on the longevity of engagement.
-We find, on average, slightly longer duration in replies and slightly shorter duration of retweets and quotes, however the effect sizes and levels of significance are relatively low.
+The results of our duration regressions in Figure 3 also indicate that there is not a similar effect of reasoning errors on the longevity of engagement.
+We find, on average, slightly longer duration in replies and slightly shorter in retweets and quotes; however, the effect sizes and levels of significance are relatively low.

-In summary, our results show that data visualization posts with interpretations remain relevant for a much longer time than those without.
-In the context of COVID-19, visualizations without an insight are used as status updates and provide the latest statistics that may only be relevant for one day (a median of 14 hours).
-At the same time, posts with interpretations use the same data to tackle more fundamental questions, garnering discussions that last multiple days (a median of 29 hours).
+In summary, our results show that data visualization posts with insight remain relevant for a much longer time than those without.
+In the context of COVID-19, we speculate, based on these findings, that visualizations without an insight are used as status updates and provide the latest statistics that may be relevant for only one day (median of 14 hours).
+At the same time, posts with interpretations use the same data to tackle more fundamental questions, garnering discussions that last multiple days (median of 29 hours).